-Looking ahead to the 2018 year end, changes in market conditions have been favourable over the year to 31 December 2018, with corporate bond yields rising and inflation expectations remaining broadly stable.
-As a result, we expect most of the companies in our survey will have seen a further improvement in their IAS19 funding levels at 31 December 2018.
+Looking ahead to the 2018 year end, market conditions have been favourable up to 30 November 2018, with corporate bond yields rising and inflation expectations remaining broadly stable.
+As a result, we would expect the aggregate funding level to have improved further to around 105% at 30 November 2018.